 11. Guava Leaves

 Fresh guava leaves can also alleviate toothache.
-Its loads with antimicrobial properties.
+It is loads with antimicrobial properties.

 - Just chew one or two fresh guava leaves until the juice starts releasing on the affected tooth.